hmlongco/Resolver/Documentation/Scopes.md

 ## Scope: Application

-The `application` scope will make Resolver retain a given instance once resolved the first time, and any subsequent resolutions will always return the inital instance.
+The `application` scope will make Resolver retain a given object instance once resolved the first time, and any subsequent resolutions will always return the inital instance.

 ```
 main.register { XYZApplicationService() }
     .scope(application)
 ```

-This is basically a `Singleton`.
+This effectively makes the object a `Singleton`.

+**Note that value types, including structs, are not cached.**

 ## Scope: Shared